zsystm/cometbft/test/e2e/README.md

 ## Conceptual Overview

-End-to-end testnets are used to test Tendermint functionality as a user would use it, by spinning up a set of nodes with various configurations and making sure the nodes and network behave correctly.
+End-to-end testnets are used to test CometBFT functionality as a user would use it, by spinning up a set of nodes with various configurations and making sure the nodes and network behave correctly.
 The background for the E2E test suite is outlined in [RFC-001](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-066-e2e-testing.md).

 The end-to-end tests can be thought of in this manner: